minion/minion/sphinxdocs/usage/input.rst

    | <TuplelistSection>
    | <ShortTuplelistSection>

-i.e. 'MINION 3' followed by any number of variable, search, constraints and tuplelists sections (can repeat) followed by '**EOF**', the end of file marker.

 All text from a '#' character to the end of the line is ignored.

 See the associated help entries below for information on each section.

-You can give an input file via standard input by specifying '--' as the file name, this can be used when minion is being used as a tool in a shell script or for compressed input, e.g.,

-   gunzip -c myinput.minion.gz \| minion

 Variables
 =========